 Technically, Black Lace elderberry is self-pollinating.
 But if you wish to have as many berries as possible, plant another cultivar near your Black Lace elderberry for increased pollination.

-In the North, while Black Lace elderberry will tolerate partial shade, it will produce more flowers and more attractive foliage color if you grow it in full sun.
-At the southern end of its range, however, it can profit from having afternoon shade.
+In the North, while Black Lace elderberry will tolerate partial shade, it will produce more flowers and more attractive foliage color if grown in full sun.
+At the southern end of its range, it will benefit from afternoon shade.

-The Black Lace elderberry bush tolerates clay soil types better than many shrubs do, but it will perform better over time if planted in soil that drains well.
+The Black Lace elderberry bush tolerates clay soil types better than many shrubs, but performs better over time if planted in soil that drains well.

 Keep the soil of Black Lace elderberry evenly moist.
-Since, in the wild, elderberry shrubs sometimes grow near wetlands, it comes as no surprise that cultivars can tolerate wet soil better than many plants can.
+Since, in the wild, elderberry shrubs often grow near wetlands, it comes as no surprise that cultivars tolerate wet soil better than many other species of plants .

 To prune your Black Lace elderberry, keep in mind that the plant blooms and fruits on new growth.
 This means that the correct time to prune is late winter or early spring.
 Pruning this shrub will keep it vigorous, attractive, and check its spread.